Risk management in the use of published statistical results for policy decisions: Illustration with a binomial policy outcome

 The implementer serves a population of $M$ individuals in which the policy can be implemented.
 This could be determined by the actual size of the population or by the implementer's budget constraints.
 To keep this illustration simple, suppose for all $p\in[0,1]$ there exists an $m^*(p) \in [1,M]$ such that $\mathrm{E}[b(X_m)] < c_m$ for $m < m^*(p)$ and $\mathrm{E}[b(X_m)] - c_m$ is strictly increasing in $m$ for $m \geq m^*(p)$.
 In other words, if there is a positive expected net benefit for some number of individuals, then the implementer maximizes the expected net benefit by intervening on as many individuals in the population as possible (subject to any budget constraints).

-Let $p_0$ be the break-even success rate when the policy is applied to the entire population such that $\mathrm{E}[b(X_M)] = c_M$ when $X_M\sim\mathrm{Binomial}(M,p_0).$ Suppose the implementer's decision rule is to implement the policy only when the confidence interval bound satisfies $L > p_0.$ If $L \leq p_0$, the policy is not implemented and there is no cost to the implementer.
-The net benefit of applying this decision rule to $m$ individuals is,
+Let $p_0$ be the break-even success rate when the policy is applied to the entire population such that $\mathrm{E}[b(X_M)] = c_M$ when $X_M\sim\mathrm{Binomial}(M,p_0).$ Suppose the implementer's decision rule implements the policy only when the confidence interval bound satisfies $L > p_0.$ If $L \leq p_0$, the policy is not implemented and there is no cost to the implementer.
+The net benefit of applying this decision rule to $m$ individuals is the random variable,

 where $\mathbb{I}$ is the $0/1$ indicator function.
 The expected net benefit of the decision rule is:

 The implementer cannot determine the expected net benefit in (\ref{eqn:drenb}) because they do not know $p$ nor the sampling distribution of $L.$ However, they can limit their expected loss by reasoning around the worst case as follows.
 Let $\alpha=\sup_{p < p_0} \mathrm{Pr}(L > p_0)$ be the maximum false positive probability of the decision rule (the probability that the policy is implemented when it has a negative net benefit).
 In the worst case ($p=0$) there will be no successes and the implementer will face a certain loss of $c_M.$ Therefore,